ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 ## Ordering by Score

-When a query is issued, each index entry is scored by Lucene (you can read more about Lucene scoring [here](http://lucene.apache.org/core/3_3_0/scoring.html)) and this value is available in metadata information of a document under `@index-score` (the higher the value, the better the match).
+When a query is issued, each index entry is scored by Lucene (you can read more about Lucene scoring [here](http://lucene.apache.org/core/3_3_0/scoring.html)).
+This value is available in metadata information of the resulting query documents under `@index-score` (the higher the value, the better the match).
 To order by this value you can use the `OrderByScore` or the `OrderByScoreDescending` methods:

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_4_1@Indexes\Querying\Sorting.cs /}